- Trip Dates

 McLeod Ganj tour including a visit to the Dalai Lama’s temple and Norbulingka Institute

 Day 1Welcome to incredible India!
 Upon your arrival at the airport in Delhi, our representative will greet you and escort you to the hotel.
-After checking into your hotel, spend the rest of your day at your leisure exploring the local area and relaxing in the hotel.
+After checking into your hotel, spend the rest of your day at your leisure exploring the local area.
 Our friendly guide and hotel staff will be on hand should you need recommendations or general provisions.
-Tonight, we have the option of enjoying a special ‘Namaste’ welcome dinner in one of New Delhi’s many fine Indian restaurants.
+Tonight we have the option of enjoying a special ‘Namaste’ welcome dinner in one of New Delhi’s many fine Indian restaurants.
 This is dependent on flight arrival times.
 There is also the option of enjoying the welcome dinner in Manali the following night.
+Overnight: Hotel, New Delhi

-Day 2to Chandigarh in the early morning and drive to Manali from the airport.
+Day 2Fly to Chandigarh in the early morning and drive to Manali.
 This scenic drive follows the Beas River and passes through one of the most beautiful gorges that Himachal Pradesh has to offer.
 Sit back and admire the stunning views as we travel in comfort through what is known as the ‘Valley of the Gods’.
 There is the option of enjoying the welcome dinner tonight if time did not permit in Delhi.
+Overnight: Hotel, Manali

 Day 3We will spend the morning sightseeing in Manali, including a visit to the hot water springs in Vashist (walking tour) to soothe your muscles before we start the trek.
 We will then explore the exotic charm of old Manali and visit the Manu Hadimba Temple.
 In the afternoon you will meet your trekking guide to orientate and prepare for your trek.
-The rest of the day is at your leisure to explore this picturesque town or to take a well deserved rest.
-Manali also has a range of restaurants offering a variety of local and international cuisines for you to enjoy dinner in.
+The rest of the day is at your leisure to explore this picturesque town or to take a well-deserved rest.
+Manali also has a range of restaurants offering a variety of local and international cuisines for you to enjoy.
+Overnight: Hotel, Manali

 Day 5This morning we will head towards the southern perimeter of the Manali Sanctuary.
-There are wonderful views of the Soling and Routing Valleys with their snow capped peaks.
+There are wonderful views of the Soling and Routing Valleys with their snow-capped peaks.
 After admiring the view we will continue on our trail across the high pastures.
 This long and gradual ascent has spectacular views of Hampton Valley and Doe Tibia at 6000m.
 After walking for 4-5 hours you will reach the highest alpine ridge at 3800m.
 From this grassy plateau we will make the final ascent to a small valley and from then it is a gradual climb of 2-3kms through a small oak forest to Riyali at 3320m.
+Overnight: Camping, Riyali Thach

 Day 6Today the trail winds above the upper river course before descending to the valley floor.
 You can see views of the Kalihani pass from this point.
 After 2 hours, the trail crosses a bridge at 3270m and from here you will climb a series of grassy ridges and pass a number of Gaddi shepherd camps to reach your campsite at 3700m.